rmf-hru-wg/.github/profile/README.md

 This Working Group Repository is publish space for software and hardware in our activity.

 > [!NOTE]
-> Since alumni also work together, this activity is not limited to the university and includes an unofficial aspect.
+> Since alumni and alumnae work together, activities by members outside the university are also included.
+> Unlike official repositories managed by universities, the activities are mainly conducted by amateur members.

 # Contact